Latest News

 Click HERE for more information about the Seneca Waterways Council Contingent.

-Troop 166 & 6166 will be sending 3 leaders (Mr. Strausser, Mrs. Kessler and Mr. Kessler) as part of the council contingent and hopefully a number of our Scouts.
+Troop 166 & 6166 will be sending 3 leaders (Mr. Strausser, Mrs. Kessler and Mr. Kessler) and 4 participants as part of the council contingent and hopefully a number of our Scouts.
 Please talk to Mr. Strausser if you have any questions.

 🏕️ The Boy Scouts of America rebranded to Scouting America, reflecting the organization’s ongoing commitment to welcome every youth and family in America to experience the benefits of Scouting.